- 1 Makhane Ki Kheer At Our Place

 Rice or Vermicelli kheer is not allowed in fasts as these are grains.
 During fasts, you can make one more Kheer, that is APPLE KHEER as it gets ready very quickly and tastes good too.

-Apart from the fact that Makhana kheer is the most popular kheer during fasts, it is very beneficial also.
+Apart from the fact that Makhana kheer is the most popular kheer during fasts, there are innumerable benefits of his kheer:

 - Makhana or Fox nuts are low in cholesterol, sodium and saturated fat.